bfosbinder/Obsidian/Shop Stuff/CNC Tool Library.md

 ## Purpose

 Provide a clear, data‑backed case for transitioning from part‑specific tool sheets to a shared “master tool” framework, where identical tool assemblies are reused across multiple aerospace parts.
+Although our shop routinely machines **≈300 active part numbers**, this initial trial focuses on **40 representative parts** to validate the concept at a manageable scale.
+The goal is to quantify the time savings and reduction in human error for both Engineering and the Tool Room.

+--- where identical tool assemblies are reused across multiple aerospace parts.
 The goal is to quantify the time savings and reduction in human error for both Engineering and the Tool Room.

 ---